 The UVW, unloading vehicle weight, given in the chart above is the weight of the motorhome with the options as ordered, and installed at the factory.
-To determine the actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
-The most common are those used by states to weigh trucks used along the highway.
+To determine the total actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
+The weight on each axle should be checked with the vehicle loaded also.
+The most common scales are those used by states to weigh trucks used along the highway.
 In rural areas grain elevators are a good source and another would be a gravel pit.
 If you have trouble locating scales, a call to your State Highway Patrol will usually find them very cooperative in assisting you.

 WARNING: Do not exceed the Gross Axle Weight Ratings or the Gross Vehicle Weight Rating when loading your vehicle.
+Failure to heed any part of this warning could result in loss of control of the motorhome and towed vehicle or trailer and may cause an accident and serious injury.